Matthias-H-Git/European-Energy-Market-Analysis/README.md

 ## 📌 Project Overview

+European energy systems are undergoing a profound transformation.
+The expansion of renewable energy, coupled with the increasing electrification of mobility and heating, is reshaping both power generation and electricity demand.

 This project analyzes the relationship between electricity markets, renewable energy development, and electrification trends (e-mobility, heat pumpts) in Europe.

 Using data from the ENTSO-E Transparency Platform and EUROSTAT, the project aims to investigate the interplay between the energy transition and the power market.